bohrbrask/okaapi-code-examples/README.md

 - The 'brief okaapi demonstration' code provides simple demonstrations of how to use the okaapi main functions.

-- The 'examples of using the okaapi package' code provides extensive examples of how to use the okaapi package for different purposes.
+- The 'examples of using the okaapi package' code provides more extensive examples of how to use the okaapi package for different purposes.